ConfettiFX/The-Forge-Blog/graphics_programming_from_a_content_production_perspective.md

 * Does this feature require additional manual work to function properly?
 * Does this feature substantially impact iteration or build times?
 * Does this feature use perceptual or physically-based parameters for authoring?
-* Does this feature actually increase the content production efficiency?
+* Is it actually worth it to ship and use this feature?

 Now let us discuss these in more details!